 The Kansas Wesleyan University official annual catalog is available online.
 It is a statement of present policies only as of the publication date.
 Information in this catalog is as accurate as possible at the time of compilation.
 Kansas Wesleyan University reserves the right to amend, add to, or delete any or all policies, procedures, and requirements, including tuition, fees, and charges that are published in this catalog.

 Other university policies and regulations may be located in the Student Handbook and through other materials available on the website or otherwise distributed to students which describe current applications or changes in policy.
+This page’s accuracy or lack thereof should not reflect upon the official policies of Kansas Wesleyan University.

 Kansas Wesleyan University is committed to complying with the Family Educational Rights and Privacy Act of 1974.